Love Versus Infatuation

 Bringing it Into Reality

-Look at the reality of who this person is, not who she/he wants to be.
+Look at the reality of who this person is, not who she or he wants to be.
 Do you always interact over dinner and drinks?
 Meet under different circumstances.
 Become part of each other’s lives.
 If that is not happening, why not?
 Are you spending and enjoying time together?
 What happens when you’re apart?
 Are you sure?

 Trying to differentiate your love interest from your lust interest is requires a level head and the courage to face the unpleasant.
 It also requires maturity and the ability to take a step back and survey the big picture.
 The result is more control and confidence as you stride your way in love’s direction.